 Now the top controller can go back in place.
+Without the controller box, the trunk won’t open so in it must go.
 The bottom tab will have to be bent 90 degrees.
 I used my fingers.
 If you are installing a harness you might want to give some thought to the tab closest to the upright.
-Hopefully FM/Hard Dog change this design.
+Hopefully, Hard Dog changes this design.
 If the tab came off the upright and a bit lower, there would be room to put a harness in there without it hitting the tab.
 As it is now there are some sharp edges and that darn tab in the way.
 This tab situation is the thing that didn’t have quite enough foresight.
 That’s the problem with being the first to install I guess.

 Carve Up the Panels